Alaska Labor Laws Guide

 - Alcohol — only minors 16 years of age or older can work for employers that are licensed to sell alcohol.
 Youths aged 16 and 17 are required to have an approved work permit, and

-Let us look at some additional rules regarding Alaska state employment based on the specific age of the minors.
+Let’s examine some additional rules regarding Alaska state employment based on the specific age of the minors.

 Since Alaska is an extremely specific example when it comes to child labor, we will meticulously cover the laws for different age groups.